Text by CLOT Magazine

 Renowned worldwide, Portugal’s avant-garde Semibreve Festival returns for its 9th iteration to Braga on October 25 to 27, 2019.
 Celebrating all things contemporary art, it has continuously showcased innovative multidisciplinary work by some of today’s most distinguished creatives.
 Heavily emphasizing electronic music, Siembreve brings together both emerging and established artists, musicians, composers, and DJs.
 This year the programme will also include new work in the digital art sphere created by Portuguese university students and local artists.

-The festival is excited to present for the first time Morton Subotnick, the legendary electronic music composer famed for his 1967 arrangement Silver Apples of the Moon, first electronic piece commissioned by a record label, a pioneer in electronic music, he’s pushed many of the technological breakthroughs in the history of the genre.
-A further highlight of the lineup is the five-time Grammy-nominated composer Suzanne Ciani, who has throughout her 40-year career tested the limits of the synths and created pieces for such big names as Coca-Cola and Atari.
+The festival is excited to present for the first time Morton Subotnick, the legendary electronic music composer famed for his 1967 arrangement Silver Apples of the Moon, the first electronic piece commissioned by a record label, a pioneer in electronic music.
+He’s pushed many of the technological breakthroughs in the genre’s history.
+A further highlight of the lineup is the five-time Grammy-nominated composer Suzanne Ciani, who has, throughout her 40-year career, tested the limits of the synths and created pieces for such big names as Coca-Cola and Atari.

-Semibreve’s focus on creating a well-rounded programme, its thoroughly selected gorgeous venues, and a spirit based on inclusivity and accessibility has resulted in commercial success with sell-out performances as well as critical success and support from The Guardian, Independent, DAZED, and more.
+Semibreve’s focus on creating a well-rounded programme, its thoroughly selected gorgeous venues, and a spirit based on inclusivity and accessibility has resulted in commercial success with sell-out performances and critical success and support from The Guardian, Independent, DAZED, and more.